Older Job Seekers: You're Hired (For Less)

 Trawinski thinks those percentages were fairly low because social networks are most useful for professional and management positions and the survey respondents were looking for all manner of jobs.

-I asked Trawinski, who’s Project Director of AARP’s Future of [email protected]+ Initiative, for her advice to older unemployed job seekers based on the report’s findings.
+I asked Trawinski, who’s Project Director of AARP’s Future of Work@50+ Initiative, for her advice to older unemployed job seekers based on the report’s findings.
 She offered four tips:

 1. Don’t delay starting to look for work after you lose your job.
 Those who are still unemployed were much more likely than the reemployed to have waited three months or longer before beginning their job search.